MyPiece

 What is the Libra and Scorpio birthstone?▾

-October runs from Libra into Scorpio, and opal & tourmaline serve both — though sign-based tables can differ from the calendar-month lists.
+October runs from Libra into Scorpio, and opal & tourmaline serve both in the calendar-month list.
+Sign-based tables can use different traditions.

 Can you wear October's birthstones every day?▾